mplanasgit/project-4/README.md

 ### 4.6- Character evolution: Theon Greyjoy vs Ramsay Bolton

 Finally, this last graph shows the evolution of Theon Greyjoy's and Ramsay Bolton's language.
-Ramsay kidnapped and tortured Theon, which correlates with an increased negativity sentiment in the language of Theon (season 3).
+Ramsay kidnapped and tortured Theon, which correlates with an increased negativity sentiment in the language of Theon (from season 3).
 Interestingly enough, after Ramsay's death and subsequent liberation of Theon in season 6, Theon's language evolves towards neutrality (*Dobby is free!*).

 ![ramsay_theon](images/ramsay_theon.jpg)